Helloooooo! My name is Kelly Beasley. I am the co-founder of the all-in-one guide and review website CampAddict.com.

 Why Live In An RV?

 I’m a single, animal loving girl in her 40’s.
 I am mostly from Northwest Florida.
-Why did I leave to live in an RV?
+Why did I leave for the freedom of living in an RV?

-I got VERY tired of the mosquitos, heat, humidity, cold, lack of seasons, fire ants, mold, hurricanes, jellyfish, no mountains, not even hills, yellow flies (pic below), endless pine trees, unspectacular fall color, no snow to look at, rednecks, sunburns, flooding (my backyard, below), poison ivy, hornets, rain, and most of all, the ROACHES.
+I got VERY tired of Florida, for one.
+Why?
+Well, the mosquitos, heat, humidity, cold, lack of seasons, fire ants, mold, hurricanes, jellyfish, no mountains, not even hills, yellow flies (pic below), endless pine trees, unspectacular fall color, no snow to look at, rednecks, sunburns, flooding (my backyard, below), poison ivy, hornets, rain, and most of all, the ROACHES.
 Geez, you probably wonder why I left the sunshine state. 😂 Let’s not forget skin cancer.

 I knew I wanted to live elsewhere.
 But, where?